Mrinalini Sarabhai: Early life and education

 She attended a boarding school in Switzerland for two years, where, she received her first lessons in the Dalcroze school, a Western technique of dance movements.
 She was educated at Shantiniketan under the guidance of Rabindranath Tagore where she realised her true calling.
 She then went for a short time to the United States where she enrolled in the American Academy of Dramatic Arts.
 On returning to India, she began her training in the south Indian classical dance form of Bharatanatyam under Meenakshisundaram Pillai and the classical dance-drama of Kathakali under the legendary Guru Thakazhi Kunchu Kurup.

 Marriage and the following years

-Mrinalini married the Indian physicist Vikram Sarabhai who is considered to be the Father of the Indian Space Program in 1942.
+Mrinalini married the Indian physicist Vikram Sarabhai who is considered to be the Father of the Indian Space Program on 3 September 1942.
 She has a son, Kartikeya and a daughter Mallika who too went on to attain fame in dance and theatre.
 Mrinalini founded Darpana in Ahmedabad in 1948.
 A year later, she performed at the Théâtre national de Chaillot in Paris.

 Mrinalini and Vikram had a troubled marriage.
 According to biographer Amrita Shah, Vikram Sarabhai had a void in his personal life he sought to fill by dedicating himself to applying science for social good.